" " " " Creative Arts

 14. All entries must be the work of the exhibitor and shown in his or her name.
 Original designs should be so labeled.

 15. Entries should be labeled with exhibitors Name, email and phone number.
-Attach it to your entry on the back bottom right corner.
+Attach it to your entry on the back bottom right corner or underneath.

 16. The Supervisor and/or Fair Management reserves the right to refuse entries if they contain objectionable content, are unsuitable for judging or require more space than can be accommodated.
 No unfinished work will be accepted for entry.
-All articles must be clean, pressed, and if necessary, blocked.
+All articles must be clean and ready for display.

 18. Entries that are soiled, covered with pet hair, or emitting unpleasant odor will not be displayed or judged.

-20. The Utah State Fair is not responsible for any damage or breakage to entries.
+20. The Utah State Fair is not responsible for any damage or breakage to entries or exhibits.

 JUDGING

-1. The judges are instructed to award premiums for entries that are deemed worthy of merit. .
-If no competition exists and an entry is not deemed worthy of first place, the judge may award second or third place according to his judgment.
+1. The judges are instructed to award premiums for entries that are deemed worthy of merit.
+If no competition exists and an entry is not deemed worthy of first place, the judge may award another placing or no placing at all according to his judgment.

 2. All articles entered in any of the miscellaneous classes will be judged against each other and only one first place, one second place, and one third place will be given, if deemed worthy by the judge.